Pauli19/blueberry_school/README.md

 # Blueberry School

-This project is an online school for long life learners.
+This project is an online school for lifelong learners.

 ## Getting Started

 ### Prerequisites: